maupperle/streambed/README.md

 This Python program predicts reach-averaged streambed sediment grain size.
 The implementation is based on Wilkins et al. (2011) and Snyder et al. (2012).

+#### Installation

+Simply download or clone this repository.
 The python distribution on your computer must include Numpy.
-To install Streambed, simply download or clone this repository.

 #### References